markstachowski/old-dotfiles/README.md

 # dotfiles
 Stachowski did dotfiles (shamelessly stolen from Zach Holman)

-Bash-it wasn't fast enough, so this is what I ended up with at the end.
-If you decided to use it and have recommendations, please let me know how to make it better.
+Bash-it wasn't fast enough, so I added the lightning bolt for speed.
+I dare someone to try and make it faster "without adding more lightning bolts" of course.

+Use at your own risk and if you like it.
+Thank the two people at the bottom.

 ![My iTerm2](https://preview.ibb.co/kSAySm/Screenshot_2017_11_28_07_47_14.png)